cyber-dojo/aws-prod-co-promotion/README.md

     FROM: aws-beta#4754
       TO: aws-prod#3553
     ```
-2. The contents of the matrix-include.json file which should be an empty list, eg
+2. The contents of the matrix-include.json file which should be an empty list.
+    For example:
     ```json
     {
       "include": []